 - Surrey authorities are planning for growth over the 15-year period to 2031 delivering on average 4,357 dwellings per year.
 This compares with the historic 10-year average net completion rate of 2,791 dwellings. - 65,356 dwellings are expected between 2016 and 2031, including new settlements, with an associated population increase of 9%. - 17.
-The 2017 Surrey Infrastructure Study also sets out that delivering the necessary infrastructure to support that growth from now to 2031 is estimated to cost at least £5.5 billion and includes projects such as: - Redevelopment of Junction 10 Wisley Interchange. - A3 and A320 corridor improvements. - 23 major transport schemes planned to tackle areas of significant congestion in town centres and to improve and modernise key road junctions. - New schools. - Major Rail infrastructure improvements. - 18.
+The study also sets out that delivering the necessary infrastructure to support growth from 2017 to 2031 is estimated to cost at least £5.5 billion and includes projects such as: - Redevelopment of Junction 10 Wisley Interchange. - A3 and A320 corridor improvements. - 23 major transport schemes planned to tackle areas of significant congestion in town centres and to improve and modernise key road junctions. - New schools. - Major rail infrastructure improvements. - 18.
 New housing may be considered a useful proxy for overall aggregate demand.
-Historic housing completions data for Surrey (2013/14 to 2022/23) gives a 10year average of 2,827 dwellings completed per annum.
-Predicted housing trajectories (from allocations in Local Plans) for Surrey over the next ten years (until 2032/33) suggest an average of 4,697 dwellings completed per annum.
-Were this level of housing to materialise, it would represent a 66% uplift in completions when compared to the 10-year average.
+Historic housing completions data for Surrey (2014/15 to 2023/24) gives a 10-year average of 2,818 dwellings completed per annum.
+Predicted housing trajectories (from allocations in local plans) for Surrey over the next ten years (until 2033/34) suggest an average of 4,431 dwellings completed per annum.
+Were this level of housing to materialise, it would represent a 57% uplift in completions when compared to the 10-year average.
 This suggests that there will be a significant increase in housing construction in Surrey. - 19.
 However, it is unclear whether the level of housing detailed above will come forward.
-Data on housing projections utilised as part of the LAA 2021 indicated that there would be a significant uplift in housing construction in 2022/23, an 84% increase compared to 2021/22.
-What materialised was instead a 14% fall in housing construction from 2021/22.
-This represented a drop of 44% from number of forecasted dwellings to the 3,080 completed dwellings (Live Table on Housing 253). - 20.
-In addition, taking a sample of planning permissions from 2012-2020 in the South East of England, 41% fewer houses were built than benefited from planning permission over this period (Live Table on Housing 217).
+Data on housing projections utilised as part of the LAA 2022 indicated that there would be a significant uplift in housing construction in 2023, a 66% increase compared to 2022.
+What materialised was instead a 30% fall in housing construction from 2022.
+This represented a drop of 63% from the number of forecasted dwellings to the 2,150 completed dwellings (Live Table on Housing 253). - 20.
+In addition, taking a sample of planning permissions from 2013-2023 in the South East of England, 43% fewer houses were built than benefited from planning permission over this period (Live Table on Housing 217).
 This serves to illustrate the disparity between housing projections and completions. - 21.
 Consequently, it is reasonable to apply a percentage reduction to housing predicted to come forward in future years.
-Applying a reduction of 41% to the projected housing figures, in line with the planning permission build-out rate set out above, would largely fit with the observed fall in projected to actual completions for 2022/23.
-Doing so would result in a reduction of 2% relative to the existing 10-year average for housing completions.
+Applying a reduction of 43% to the projected housing figures, in line with the planning permission build-out rate set out above, would largely fit with the observed fall in projected to actual completions for 2023/24.
+Doing so would result in a 10% reduction relative to the existing 10-year average for housing completions. - 22.
+However, while the 57% uplift identified above seems high, a 10% reduction also seems excessively low.
+It is acknowledged that 2023/24 may not have been a typical year in terms of house building due to high inflation and economic difficulties.
+Therefore, a middle way is identified by calculating the average of the two figures to provide for an uplift of 23%.
+While this is still relatively high, it takes account of the potential for housing construction activity to recover, while tempering the projected rise due to past evidence and continued economic uncertainty which is discussed further below.